oztig/AdRasta2/README.md

 - [AvaloniaUI](https://avaloniaui.net/) – cross-platform GUI framework

 This project was developed using JetBrains Rider and targets the Microsoft .NET platform.
 The GUI is built with AvaloniaUI to support both Windows and Linux environments.
+<br><br>

 ## 📷 Screenshot